NSO-developer/nso-gitbook/administration/management/system-management/README.md

 <summary>System Dump</summary>

 If NSO aborts due to failure to allocate memory (see [Disaster Management](./#ug.ncs\_sys\_mgmt.disaster)), and you believe that this is due to a memory leak in NSO, creating one or more debug dumps as described above (before NSO aborts) will produce the most useful information for Support.
-If this is not possible, NSO will produce a system dump by default before aborting, unless `DISABLE_NCS_DUMP` is set.&#x20;
+If this is not possible, NSO will produce a system dump by default before aborting, unless `DISABLE_NCS_DUMP` is set.

 The default system dump file name is `ncs_crash.dump` and it could be changed by setting the environment variable `$NCS_DUMP` before starting NSO.
 The dumped information is only comprehensible to the NSO development team, so send the dump to your support contact.